 When he was almost done with the last trail, Scott decided that the cave area beyond the benches was spectacular, and deserved its own trail.
 This trail goes under the bench area and wanders off to places that are not excavated.

 Scott had to dig it out, make it wider, then add the concrete foundation and metal stairs.
 Finally he added pea gravel to make the trail.
 Some of the calcite recovered from other places is displayed here.
 He has kept it mostly undeveloped to show how the cave would have looked before blasting and paving.

-The trail to the Wedding Chapel starts at a formation resembling Jabba the Hutt in the Great room then into a room with an interesting ceiling where Scott has placed one of his aliens.
+The trail to the Palace Room starts at a formation resembling Jabba the Hutt in the Great Room then into a room with an interesting ceiling where Scott has placed one of his aliens.
 Check the walls and ceilings here for cave crickets.

-Then you pass down some grand stairs, and spectacular terraced pools to the floor of the chapel.
-There is an area of cave drapery that looks like the altar of a church, thus the name.
-The ceiling is 40’ high and decorated with cave bacon.
+Then you pass down the grand staircase, and spectacular terraced pools to the floor of the room.
+There is an area of cave drapery that looks like the altar of a church, one of the cave owners was a Pastor who performed weddings here.
+The ceiling is 30’ high and decorated with cave bacon.
 Look up and see if you can find the T-rex with the octopus and statue.

 Everything comes together in the Great Room.
-Looking up, you have a spectacular view up the main shaft to the first landing, and then other shafts almost as tall.
+Looking up, you have a spectacular view up the main dome to the first landing, and then other domes almost as tall.
 The great room is extravagantly decorated with formations.

-To the right is the short trail past the alien to the Wedding Chapel.
+To the right is the short trail past the alien to the Palace Room.
 Forward is the stairway to the basement, where the water runs down and disappears.